alyssafrazee/ballgown/README.md

 ## (1) preprocessing: preparing transcript assemblies for analysis
 This package was created as a statistical backend for existing transcript assembly software.
 In its current state, `ballgown` only provides support for assemblies created with [Cufflinks](http://cufflinks.cbcb.umd.edu/index.html), though we hope to be able to process output from other assemblers in the near future.

-Users need to run the `tablemaker` binary<sup>1</sup> to get their assembly output organized into a format that `ballgown` can load.
+Users need to run the `tablemaker` binary to get their assembly output organized into a format that `ballgown` can load.  `tablemaker` is available in the `tablemaker` subfolder of this repo; download/untar/unzip to get READMEs and binaries.
+(Source code coming soon).
 This program needs to be run on each RNA-seq sample in your experiment.
 It requires your merged assembly, in `gtf` format, and the read alignments for each sample, in `bam` format.
 You use `tablemaker` as follows:

 `tablemaker -p 4 -q -W -G merged.gtf -o sample01_output read_alignments.bam`